MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 The result includes all the meanings of DNN that are present within the user’s organization.

 > [!NOTE]
-> Users must enter a query that includes the acronym’s specified *keywords* to trigger its corresponding answers.
+> In Outlook on the web, Outlook Mobile, and Teams Mobile, users must enter a query that includes the acronym’s specified *keywords* to trigger its corresponding answers.
 Acronym queries are not case sensitive.

 ## Set up acronyms answers